-- The Fastenal Parallel 45 festival brings music and ski-cross to the park, thanks to the generous funds from Fastenal.
+- The inaugural Fastenal Parallel 45 Winter Festival brings music and SkiCross to the park, thanks to the generous funds from Fastenal.
 The Winter Triathlon National Championships are added to the winter event schedule.

 - The Loppet Foundation and Adventures boards pass a gender inclusion policy, with the intention of ensuring that the Loppet is a welcoming community to all.
 Read the gender inclusion policy here.

 - The foundation hosts the Masters World Cup and Super Bowl LIVE.
-Infrastructure improvements and new trails facilitate three new events.
+Infrastructure improvements and new trails facilitate new events.

-- Financing to complete The Trailhead is secured.
-A new office space and warehouse in North Minneapolis is purchased.
-The Trailhead opens.
+- Financing to complete The Trailhead building is secured.
+A new office space / warehouse in North Minneapolis is purchased.

-- A partnership with the DNR connects the community to state-wide natural resources; expanded programming for women’s mountain biking is introduced.
+- A partnership with the MN Department of Natural Resources connects the community to state-wide natural resources, introducing expanded programming for women’s mountain biking.

-- The Trailhead opens along with five new miles of mixed use trails; the snowmaking loop expands to 6.5K; and ski pass sales set a new record in early December.
+- The Trailhead opens, along with five new miles of mixed use trails.
+The snowmaking loop expands to 6.5K, and ski pass sales set a new record in early December.
 Club Trailhead opens (later named Trailhead+), complete with locker room and weight room access.

-- Loppet Sport is launched to reflect expanded programming; Loppet Cycle Works youth programs start under the direction of Bruce Martens.
-Loppet Nordic Racing (LNR) launches a “Devo” program.
-LNR Juniors take another national title.
+- Loppet Sport is launched to reflect expanded programming.
+Loppet Cycle Works youth programs start under the direction of Bruce Martens.
+Loppet Nordic Racing (LNR) launches a “Devo” program, and LNR Juniors take another national club title.

 - The Minne-Loppet program expands to 10 schools.

-- Loppet Nordic Sport programming expands for all age groups.
+- Loppet Nordic Racing programming expands for all age groups.

-- Three critical agreements are entered into with MPRB that allow for the construction, donation, and operation of The Trailhead.
+- Three critical agreements are entered into with Minneapolis Park & Recreation Board that allow for the construction, donation, and operation of The Trailhead building.

 - The Loppet “Bridge” debuts at the City of Lakes Loppet Winter Festival.